 If you’re experiencing this issue, then it is unrelated to the shower head.
 Your problem, in fact, is that your shower cartridge inside of your shower valve has gone bad.

-These types of repairs do not come with a one size fits all solution.
+These types of repairs do not come with a one size fits all solution mainly because there are many types of shower valves.
 You could have a Delta, Moen, Kohler or some old obsolete shower valve.
 Unfortunately, fixing a shower valve faucet is not as easy as fixing a leaking shower head.
-Every manufacturer has a different way to repairing their valves and come with different parts.
+Every manufacturer has a different way of repairing their valves and come with different parts.
 So, you'll need to do your homework on what type of product you have before you move forward with any repairs.

-Now, if you’re experiencing this then you have some issue with a connection in your shower head.
+Now, if you’re experiencing this, then you have some issues with a connection in your shower head.
 Depending on the type of shower head you have, there can be several areas that will spring a leak.
-Fortunately, these are typically low cost, and easy fixes that you can do yourself.
+Fortunately, these are typically low cost and easy fixes that you can do yourself.

 Let’s move along and discuss how you can fix a leaking shower head, when it is in fact due to the shower head itself.

 What You'll Need To Fix A Leaking Shower Head

 No job can be done right without the necessary tools.
 Let's see what you'll need before getting into the step-by-step repair.

 - Thread Seal Tape

 10 Steps To Fix A Leaky Shower Head